Esri/calcite-design-system/CONTRIBUTING.md

 >
 > Hopefully this will no longer be an issue once [`@stencil/eslint-plugin`](https://github.com/ionic-team/stencil-eslint) supports ESLint v8.

-Next, start the local Stencil development server on `localhost`, which will open the demos in the browser.
+Next, start the local Stencil development server on `localhost`:

 ```sh
 npm start
 ```

-From there, you can view the current demo pages and make changes in [`src/demos`](./src/demos).
+The demos will open in the browser after building.
+Edit the pages in [`src/demos`](./src/demos) modify the component demos, such as changing attributes or adding content to slots.
 When adding a new demo page, make sure to add a link in [index.html](./src/index.html) so others can find it.
+You can also edit the component code in [`src/components`](./src/components), and the changes will be reflected in the demos.

 ## Linting

 This project uses [lint-staged](https://www.npmjs.com/package/lint-staged) to automatically format code on commit, making it easier to contribute.
-There are also NPM scripts in [`package.json`(./package.json)] to lint a variety of filetypes.
+There are also NPM scripts in [`package.json`](./package.json)] to lint a variety of filetypes.
 To run them all:

 ```sh
 npm run lint